-- Avoid strenuous exercise such as jogging, aerobics and other cardiovascular workouts for 2 weeks.
+Avoid strenuous cardiovascular exercises such as jogging, spinning, and aerobics for 2 weeks following the abortion.

 Emotional and Spiritual Support

-Because we recognize the importance of caring for both your physical and emotional well-being, we also offer post abortion counseling.
+Because we recognize the importance of caring for both your physical and emotional well-being, we also offer after abortion care and counseling.
 You will have the opportunity to speak with a counselor immediately following your abortion.
 We encourage patients to call us if they want to speak to someone in a supportive and comfortable environment.

 The most reliable indicator of whether you will experience feelings of distress after an abortion is your emotional stability before the abortion.
 Choosing to have an abortion is an important decision.
 The decision-making process may be stressful, even if the outcome is ultimately positive.

-Although the most common emotion after completing an abortion is relief, there also can be feelings of loss or sadness.
+Although the most common emotion after an abortion is a relief, you may also experience feelings of loss or sadness.
 Some people may have difficulty after an abortion because of:

-- The obstacles encountered while trying to obtain abortion care
+- Obstacles encountered while trying to obtain abortion care

 - Feeling alone while making an important decision